Overview

 The following is an example of a Restore using multiple filtering rules:

-to request different filtering rules.
+In this example, we’ve defined various combinations of parameters to request different filtering rules.

 The Restore job will only restore: